-The autumn statement has two objectives in the British budgetary process.
-It provides an updated economic forecast and it makes a mid-course correction in fiscal policy, if thought necessary in light of the new outlook.
-George Osborne had a tricky task in front of Parliament on Tuesday.
-He had to admit to a much gloomier outlook, while justifying his decision to stick to the multi-year deficit reduction plan that he laid out last spring.
-With some clever footwork, he managed to square this circle.
+George Osborne has a tricky task in front of Parliament on Tuesday.
+He will have to admit to a much gloomier outlook, while sticking to the multi-year deficit reduction plan that he laid out last spring.
+His challenge is to square this circle credibly.

 The new OBR forecast is certain to show a lower growth profile for the economy than that of the March budget.
 Quarterly outputs have been weaker and employment growth has stalled.
 Banks are rebuilding their balance sheets but lending to small businesses is still weak.
 The eurozone crisis has deepened, with a resolution not yet in sight.
 With such an unrelentingly negative backdrop, it is no wonder that business and consumer confidence are sinking.

 Restoring confidence and reassuring the markets should be Mr Osborne’s twin objectives.
 A two-pronged approach will be necessary.
 Confidence can be built by laying out a medium-term growth strategy based on an investment revival.
 The markets can be reassured by stressing fiscal policy stability in the UK, which contrasts so strikingly with the policy uncertainty and political turbulence abroad.